 Watch a movie

 The most frequently used option to switch off after work is the television.
 Because it helps many just to do nothing.
 To distract your thoughts, you can just let yourself be showered with information without actively doing anything.
-Follow a series, watch a movie, or choose to see a documentary.
-Thanks to streaming networks like Netflix, the right program for every taste is available every day.
+Follow one of those bingeworthy tv shows, watch a movie, or choose to see a documentary.
+Thanks to streaming networks like Netflix, the right program for every taste is now available every day.

 The great advantage of this type of activity is that you no longer have to concentrate on doing anything; you just have to follow what is happening on the screen.